Jbwork323/CSC-4026-Project/README.md

 Ensure all of the above secrets have been added before proceeding

 Your project is now ready to run within replit!
+For best results when running the project, open the webpage in a new tab rather than using Replit's webview.